ashleychontos/pySYD/docs/library-output.rst

 Each panel shows the samples of parameter estimates from Monte-Carlo simulations.
 Reported uncertainties on each parameter are calculated by taking the robust standard deviation of each distribution.

+Takeaway
+########

+As we've said many times before, the software is optimized for running an ensemble of stars.
+Therefore, the utility function ``pysyd.utils.scrape_output`` will automatically concatenate the results for each of the main modules into a single csv in the parent results directory so that it's easy to find and compare.

 API
 ###